Matthew Rehwoldt

-Matthew Thomas Rehwoldt (born October 7, 1987) is an American color commentator and retired professional wrestler who currently appears in Impact Wrestling where he performs under his real name.
-He is best known for his time in WWE, where he performed under the ring name Aiden English.
+Matthew Thomas Rehwoldt (born October 7, 1987) is an American color commentator and retired professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA) as a color commentator, alongside Tom Hannifan.
+He is also known for his time in WWE, where he performed under the ring name Aiden English.

-Rehwoldt signed a development contract with WWE in 2012 and was assigned to the farm territory Florida Championship Wrestling (FCW) and later to NXT.
+Rehwoldt debuted on the independent circuit in 2009.
+In 2012, he signed a development contract with WWE and was assigned to the farm territory Florida Championship Wrestling and later to NXT.
 In NXT, he formed a tag team called The Vaudevillains with Simon Gotch, winning the NXT Tag Team Championship.
-They were called to the main roster in 2016, but the team ended in 2017 when Gotch was released.
-English was then paired with Rusev, starting an act where every day was "Rusev Day".
-In 2019, he became a color commentator on 205 Live and NXT UK, but he was released in April 2020.
-He also worked on the independent circuit and Impact Wrestling using both his real name and the name Matt Morris.
+They were called to WWE's main roster in 2016, but the team ended in 2017 when Gotch was released.
+English was then paired with Rusev, formed a tag team named Rusev Day.
+In 2019, he became a color commentator on 205 Live and NXT UK.
+After being released from WWE in 2020, Rehwoldt began wrestling for Impact Wrestling and on the independent circuit under both his real name and the ring name Matt Morris.

 Outside of wrestling, Rehwoldt started the "Rough Cuts" social media campaign for unfinished art and the "Wrestling With Whiskey" project on YouTube.

 Early life

-Matthew Rehwoldt was born in Chicago, Illinois, where he developed an interest in acting at an early age.
+Matthew Thomas Rehwoldt was born on October 7, 1987 in Chicago, Illinois, where he developed an interest in acting at an early age.
 By the age of 20, he had appeared in over 20 stage productions.
 After graduating from Lyons Township High School, he studied acting (with a focus on stage combat) at Columbia College Chicago, graduating in 2010 with a Bachelor of Arts.

 Professional wrestling career

-Independent circuit (2011–2012)
+Independent circuit (2009–2012)

-After graduating from college, Rehwoldt trained as a professional wrestler.
-He debuted on the Illinois independent circuit in late-2011 under the ring name "Matt Marquee."
+While attending college, Rehwoldt trained as a professional wrestler.
+He made his professional wrestling debut on July 24, 2009 at an IWA Mid-South event under the ring name Matt Morris, defeating TJ Panic.
 He wrestled for promotions such as Chicago Style Wrestling, where he formed a tag team named "The Ryte Stuff" with Barry Ryte.